 Oxygen diffuses from the sample to the cathode surface through (1) an unstirred layer of the sample at the outer membrane surface, (2) the membrane and (3) the electrolyte layer (Fig. 1).
 To minimize the unstirred layer of the sample, a high and constant stirring of the sample medium is required.
-At the cathode the oxygen pressure is effectively held at zero.
-Under steady-state conditions, the oxygen flux to the cathode depends on the external oxygen pressure, and the electrochemical reduction of oxygen yields an oxygen-dependent consumption of oxygen by the POS which is converted into an electrical signal.
+At the cathode the oxygen pressure is effectively reduced to zero.
+Under steady-state conditions, the oxygen flux to the cathode depends on the external oxygen pressure, and the electrochemical reduction of oxygen yields an oxygen-dependent consumption of oxygen by the POS.
+This gives rise to an electric current which is converted into a voltage.

-The Clark-type oxygen sensor produces its electrical signal by consuming the oxygen which diffuses across the oxygen-permeable membrane to the cathode (Fig. 1).
+The POS produces its electrical signal by consuming the oxygen which diffuses across the oxygen-permeable membrane to the cathode (Fig. 1).
 The cathode and anode reactions are,